 However, my kids are teens.
-They are about to launch into the world of college and interacting with many people who disagree with them.
+They are about to launch into the world of college and interact with many people who disagree with them.

 My reason for taking the course was for them to discuss why they believe and the reasons the class works through.

-I’m a firm believer than an unexamined faith is not worth anything.
+I’m a firm believer that an unexamined faith is not worth anything.

 I want my kids to look at why they believe it’s not okay to watch a movie and be able to explain it to the friend who’s saying, “It’s fine, the sex scene is only a minute or so long.”